Positive energy theorem: Extensions and remarks

 1979 result, which is proved by contradiction; therefore their extension of their 1981 result is also by contradiction.
 By contrast, Witten's proof is logically direct, exhibiting the ADM energy directly as a nonnegative quantity.
 Furthermore, Witten's proof in the case $\operatorname{tr}_gk=0$ can be extended without much effort to higher-dimensional manifolds, under the topological condition that the manifold admits a spin structure.
 Schoen and Yau's 1979 result and proof can be extended to the case of any dimension less than eight.
 More recently, Witten's result, using Schoen and Yau (1981)'s methods, has been extended to the same context.
-In summary: following Schoen and Yau's methods, the positive energy theorem has been proven in dimension less than eight, while following Witten, it has been proven in any dimension but with a restriction to the setting of spin manifolds.
+These proofs fail in dimensions eight and above because minimal surfaces in these manifolds can contain isolated singularities.
+However, in dimension eight, singularities in minimal surfaces do not persist under perturbation, and a 1993 result by Nathan Smale that most ambient eight-dimensional manifolds contain no singular minimal surfaces is sufficient to prove the positive energy theorem in dimension eight.
+Similar proofs are also known up to dimension 11.
+In April 2017, Schoen and Yau released a preprint which proves the general higher-dimensional case for $\operatorname{tr}_gk=0$ without any restriction on dimension or topology.

-As of April 2017, Schoen and Yau have released a preprint which proves the general higher-dimensional case in the special case $\operatorname{tr}_gk=0,$ without any restriction on dimension or topology.
-However, it has not yet (as of May 2020) appeared in an academic journal.
+The theorem fails in certain non-supersymmetric semiclassical gravity settings.
+In particular, in a Kaluza–Klein theory without fermions, the extra dimension can spontaneously collapse and nucleate a rapidly expanding hole devoid of spacetime called a bubble of nothing.